youwol/webpm-client/README.md

 })
 ```
 This code snippet trigger the installation of the modules 'd3' and '@youwol/fv-tree' using their latest version,
-this includes the installation of the required indirect dependencies using appropriates version.
+this includes the installation of the required direct/indirect dependencies using compatible versions.

 > This client is only dealing with packages stored in the YouWol's CDN: the dependencies
-> requested, as well as their direct and indirect dependencies, must exist in there.
+> requested, as well as their direct and indirect dependencies, must have been published in it.
+> More information on packages publication [here](https://platform.youwol.com/documentation/py-youwol/publish-package).

 ## Documentation